Hey!

 Here, we only update the nodes that go from selected to unselected or vice versa.
 Much faster if you're dealing with extremely long lists!

-But since Vue is already so efficient with re-renders, you shouldn't need to use v-memo
+But since Vue is already so efficient with re-renders, you shouldn't need to use v-memo often.

 It's definitely a helpful tool to help you get more performance — when you really need it.